Brighouse, Southowram, West Vale, Norland, Ripponden, Mill Bank

 junction then right along the road to reach Great Rock.

-Take the signed path to the left of Great Rock then keep
+Take the signed path to the left of Great Rock then keep alongside a

-down to the road bridge.
+road bridge.
 Cross the

-and bear right to follow the track in front of
+bear right to follow the track in front of

-The track then bears left between farm buildings to a stile which
+The track then bears left between farm buildings to a stile which then

-emerge at Blackshaw Head
+at Blackshaw Head

 Look for a stile in the corner of the field, where the path bears